norrishd/Pytest/README.md

 pip install -U pytest

 ## Usage
-Navigate to the relevant folder and then simply use `pytest`.
+Navigate to the relevant folder and then simply enter `pytest`.
 All files with "test" in their name will be found and executed.

+Or to explicitly run test in somefile.py, enter `pytest somefile.py`.

+All functions beginner with 'test' in all included files with be executed.